 Led by professional event coordinator Nandy Town, the Town Manor on the Lake team provides couples with an all-inclusive wedding package, handling everything from centerpieces to entertainment to day-of coordination.
 Here, you can relax before and during your special event, surrounded by nature, knowing your needs are covered.

 The Powel Crosley Estate in Sarasota, Florida

 Industrialist inventor Powel Crosley Jr. built Sarasota's Powel Crosley Estate for his wife in 1929.
 And what a gift the winter home was—the 11,000-square-foot mansion has 21 rooms, 10 baths and a carriage house, and it sits on 60 acres of land.
-The property was also placed on the National Register of Historic Places in 1982, at which point it transformed into the outstanding event venue it is today.
+The property was also placed on the National Register of Historic Places in 1982, at which point it transformed into the outstanding Florida wedding venue it is today.

 A look inside and outside the Powel Crosley Estate will have you ready to pack your bags and head to your destination wedding on the property.
 The historic, elegant interior feels like something out of a fairytale, and the lawn, with views of the Sarasota Bay, is equally as dreamy.

 Pink Shell Beach Resort and Marina in Fort Myers Beach, Florida